iCalvin-Actual/PoopDeck/README.md

 - Mult-Baby support
 - Syncing + Conflict Resolution
 - State restoration
-- Multi-window support
+- Basic Multi-window support
+- View all events in summary

 ### TODO

 ##### MVP

-- Design pass using proper assets
+- Build Design Components into SwiftUI components
-- Events List Presentation
+- Rebuild UI with new components
-- About Screen
+- Menu

 ##### Known Bugs

 - Creating new document creates `MyBabyLog.bblg`, and after setting baby info it saves with the new baby name as the filename.
 But `MyBabyLog.bblg` remains.
 Delete the old file, or move rather than create
 - Saving document should update the name as well
-- If 'use emoji' is selected in Baby Info the BabyName is lost

 ##### Follow on

 - Siri shortcuts integration
 - Mac and iPad Support
-- WatchOS App
+- Better Multi-window support